How to tour Europe in a Motorhome-the ULTIMATE guide

 Motorhome Wi-Fi

 Is wifi in a motorhome an essential?
-For us it is- we work from the road, so we need a reliable way to contact the outside world (and upload blog posts like this!)
-Our life just wouldn’t work if we didn’t have a decent Internet connection.
+For me it is- I work from the road, so I need a reliable way to contact the outside world (and upload blog posts like this!)
+Our life just wouldn’t work if I didn’t have a decent Internet connection.

-For years, we had a wifi dongle in our motorhome and, quite seriously, it’s BRILLIANT.
-We’ve travelled all around Western Europe and it didn’t let us down once.
-Oh ok, it’s failed to get a signal just once and we were parked on the top of a mountain in the Swiss Alps at the time- I’m not sure I can blame it for that!!
+For years, I had a wifi dongle in my motorhome and, quite seriously, it’s BRILLIANT.
+I’ve travelled all around Western Europe and it didn’t let me down once.
+Oh ok, it’s failed to get a signal just once and I was parked on the top of a mountain in the Swiss Alps at the time- I’m not sure I can blame it for that!!

-We use data SIMS with Vodafone, 3 and EE and we find EE and 3 to have the best coverage across Europe.
-You can buy Prepaid SIM cards of data from Amazon (like this one) or take out a monthly contract (which is what we did)
+I have used data SIMS with Vodafone, 3 and EE and I find EE and 3 to have the best coverage across Europe.
+You can buy Prepaid SIM cards of data from Amazon or take out a monthly contract (which is what I did).

 Data Roaming in Europe